 Group Fitness Instructor Course

 Becoming a group fitness instructor is a life-changing career that carries both privileges and responsibilities.
 In the Group Fitness Instructor Course, you will learn how create innovative fitness classes that will inspire the Purdue campus community to move.
 Purdue Rec Sports is committed to our mission – “enhancing the quality of life at Purdue through engagement in recreation and programs, which foster an appreciation for a healthy lifestyle and promote lifelong learning.”
 This course will help transform your desire to teach into knowledge and an inspired skill set so that you can deliver an incredible class experience every time you teach.
+This class is free to selected Purdue students and affiliates.

 January 28–April 24, 2014